Guide for authors

 Interested in submitting to the Traffic Safety Research (TSR) journal?

-1. Start by reviewing Focus and scope section to ensure that the TSR journal is the right place to publish your work.
+1. Start by reviewing focus and scope of the journal to ensure that the TSR is the right venue to publish your work.

-2. Examine the Publication types accepted by the journal and choose your format.
+2. Examine the publication types accepted by the journal and decide on your format.

-3. Check Ethical guidelines for authors—do you comply?
+3. Check the ethical guidelines for authors—do you comply?

-6. Make sure that you have 'yes' for all items in the Submission preparation checklist.
+5. Make sure that you have ‘yes’ for all items in the submission checklist.

 Ethical guidelines for authors

-The inspiration for these guidelines came to a high degree from the materials provided by Committee on Publication Ethics (COPE).
+The inspiration for these guidelines comes to a high degree from the materials provided by the Committee on Publication Ethics (COPE).

 Competing interests

-A competing interest (also known as a conflict of interest) occurs when there is a risk that your research was influenced by other people or organisations affected by the publication contents.
-Competing interests can be of financial (e.g. employment, collaboration, receiving of grants, patents hold or pending) or non-financial (e.g. political, legal or other involvements) nature.
+A ‘competing interest’ (the situation may be also referred to as a ‘conflict of interests’) occurs when there is a risk that your research was influenced by other people or organizations affected by the publication contents.
+Competing interests can be of financial (e.g. employment, collaboration, receiving of grants, patents held or pending) or non-financial (e.g. political, legal, or other involvements) nature.

 Competing interest does not mean that objectivity of your work is affected, but rather than it can be perceived as affected.
 As a rule of thumb, the authors should disclose any relations that, if discovered at a later stage, may cause them embarrassment.

 Existence of competing interest does not mean that the paper cannot be published.
-On the other hand, an undisclosed competing interest identified later by the editor, reviewers or readers may lead to delays in the reviewing process and a potential rejection.
-If the article is already published, the authors will be required to issue an Erratum or the article may even be retracted from the journal.
+On the other hand, an undisclosed competing interest identified later may lead to delays in the reviewing process and a potential rejection.
+If the article is already published, the authors will be required to issue a Correction notice or the article may even be retracted from the journal.

 Authorship